-Martin will interview three groups of artists made up of three dance makers each, whose professional trajectories frequently intersect and who have all engaged in different ways with Critical Path, forming three ‘mini ecologies’.
-They are Angela Goh, Rhiannon Newton, Ivey Wawn, Jade Dewi Tyas Tunggal, Victoria Hunt, Kirk Page, Thomas E.S.
+Martin interviewed three groups of artists made up of three dance makers each, whose professional trajectories frequently intersect and who have all engaged in different ways with Critical Path, forming three ‘mini ecologies’.
+They are Angela Goh, Rhiannon Newton and Ivey Wawn; Jade Dewi Tyas Tunggal, Victoria Hunt and Kirk Page; Thomas E.S.
 Kelly, Katina Olsen and Taree Sansbury.

 Talking Dance: Dance Ecologies